-Johnson scores in OT, Lightning rally to beat Canadiens 4-3
+Canadiens blow lead, Johnson scores in OT to lift Lightning

 TAMPA, Fla.
+(AP) -- Montreal coach Michel Therrien was short and direct after the Canadiens blew a late lead and lost in overtime to the Tampa Bay Lightning.

-(AP) -- Tyler Johnson scored his second goal of the game 1:36 into overtime and the Tampa Bay Lightning rallied from a two-goal deficit in the third period to beat the Montreal Canadiens 4-3 on Wednesday night.
+Tyler Johnson scored his second goal of the game 1:36 into the extra session and the Lightning rallied from a two-goal deficit in the third period to beat the Canadiens 4-3 on Wednesday night.

+''The desperation was not there,'' Therrien said. ''They certainly had more desperation than us.''

-Johnson's winner from the right circle appeared to go off a Montreal stick and past goalie Carey Price.
+Johnson's winner from the right circle got past goalie Carey Price.

+Tampa Bay, 4-4-2 in its last 10 games, has little time to celebrate the victory with another home game Thursday night against Toronto.

+''It's a 'what have you done for me lately' league,'' Tampa Bay coach Jon Cooper said. ''If you have a bad loss, you've got to turn the page.
+You have a good win like we did, you want to hold onto that feeling, but we can't hang our hat on what happened.''

 Tampa Bay also got goals from Victor Hedman and Ondrej Palat, who combined to tie it at 3 in the third.
 Andrei Vasilevskiy stopped 19 shots.